-This causation must be proved by a standard of "clear and convincing evidence," which is a medium-high bar that is often not easily met.
-Basically, "clear and convincing” means that the evidence is highly and substantially more likely to be true than untrue, or in other words, that something is "highly probable."
+Basically, “clear and convincing” means that the evidence is highly and substantially more likely to be true than untrue, or in other words, that something is “highly probable.”

 For comparison, clear and convincing evidence is a medium level of burden of proof which is a more difficult standard to meet than the preponderance of the evidence standard (which is more likely than not), but a less difficult standard to meet than proving evidence beyond a reasonable doubt (which is the burden of proof used in criminal cases).

 Nonetheless, the Louisiana Supreme Court has clearly held that mental stress and trauma cases are compensable (which means that yes there is a claim to be paid), even without physical injuries or objective symptoms, so long as the cause was stress arising out of employment-related issues.

 But generally, the Louisiana courts have handled these types of claims fairly conservatively, perhaps because of the vague nature of these claims.

 Often the courts find that if the mental disorder, even if work-related, is not caused by physical injury or sudden and extraordinary stress, then it is likely not compensable.

 But each of the two types of mental and emotional injuries are governed by different rules under Louisiana workers compensation.

 MENTAL INJURIES CAUSED BY MENTAL STRESS IN LOUISIANA WORKERS COMPENSATION

 A mental injury caused by mental stress is compensable (which means that yes there is a claim to be paid), if the following elements are established by clear and convincing evidence: